tbedford/Website-Test/source/about.md

 I have been using Python on the side for around 3 years, mostly for web scraping, HTML processing, and spreadsheet manipulation.

+I have been an avid Emacs user for some time.
+I first started using it when I worked on MySQL Connectors documentation.
+I had to write example code in various languages and also DocBook XML and found Emacs could handle it all very easily.
 What my desktop typically looks like:

 ![Screenie](./images/screenie.png "Screenshot")

-Update: More recently I have been using VSCode a lot and love it!
+About March 2018 I started using VSCode for a large project I was involved in for work and have found it very good.
+I now use a mix of VSCode and Emacs.
+In Nov 2018 I started using Projectile in Emacs.
+So far so good.

 ## Current employment